SumoLogic/sumologic-documentation/docs/manage/partitions/flex/create-edit-partitions-flex.md

   By default, Sumo Logic internal partitions like `sumologic_audit_events`, `sumologic_volume`, and so on, have the same retention period as the Default Continuous Index.
 You can change the retention period for any of these internal partitions as desired.
   :::
 * You can change the data forwarding configuration.
-* You cannot change the name of partition, routing expression, or reuse a partition name.
+* You cannot change the name of a partition, the routing expression, or reuse a partition name.
-* You cannot edit the audit index partition to include in the default scope.
+* You cannot edit the audit index partition to include it in the default scope.
 * Security partitions can’t be edited.
 Sumo Logic stores Cloud SIEM Records in seven partitions, one for each [Cloud SIEM Record type](/docs/cse/schema/cse-record-types).
 The names of the Sumo Logic partitions that contain Cloud SIEM Records begin with the string `sec_record_`.
 If you have a role that grants you the **View Partitions** capability, you can view the security partitions in the Sumo Logic UI.
 Note, however, that no user can edit or remove a security partition.

 ### How to edit a partition